 Continue to visit Anjar the only significant Umayyad site in Lebanon, founded in the 8th century by the Caliph Walid after a Roman city- plan.
 Its palaces, baths and mosques make us believe that it was an Imperial residence.

-November 15 - Departure back to the USA from Beirut, Lebanon
+December 11 - Departure from Beirut, Lebanon

 Transfer to the airport for your flights back.